apache/doris/docs/documentation/en/administrator-guide/session-variables_EN.md

 ### Settings

-Some session variables can be set at global-level or session-only.
+Some variables can be set at global-level or session-only.
 For global-level, the set value will be used in subsequent new session connections.
 For session-only, the variable only works for the current session.

 For session-only, set by the `SET var_name=xxx;` statement.
 Such as: